 The break out is usually in the 20%-60%-20% range although this varies based on the culture and the skills of the ‘Change Manager.’

 So why did I say do nothing or very little?
 Quite simply if your focus is the 20% immovable objects then the 20% adopters will get frustrated and start to wane and the bigger ( and so more important) 60% fence sitters are going to hear the immovables’ comments more and more, and they will start to give them some credence.

 What needs to happen is that you enable, encourage and support the early adopters – all the while ensuring that their exuberance doesn’t get to be considered ‘over the top’ by the fence sitters.
 This way the fence sitters will see that you are committed to the change, that you are leading the change and you will help them with the change.
 Remember it’s the fear of the unknown that causes the fence sitters to stay on the fence.
 The 60% represent the critical mass that will allow the change or transition to be successful – without them, you will find yourself in the all too familiar situation where things are worse after the change than they were before the change.

 I mentioned earlier that it’s good if you can figure out the reasons behind the stance of the immovables – they may not be the same for each individual.
 This is crucial because when you have made enough progress and gained enough momentum, you want to go back and, off at the side, figure out how you can move the immovables.
-But that’s a whole other Blog!If you struggle with Change Management or how to lead the group consider enrolling in one of our courses on these topics such as our Maintenance and Reliability for Managers course or attending the Change Management workshop I will be delivering at the SMRP Conference in Orlando in October.
+But that’s a whole other Blog!If you struggle with Change Management or how to lead the group consider enrolling in one of our courses on these topics such as our Maintenance and Reliability for Managers course or attending the Change Management workshop People and Processes Inc will be delivering at the SMRP Conference in North Carolina in October.